Nehemiah 9 – Israel Confesses Their Sin

 And we are in great distress.

 a.
-The great, the mighty, and awesome God, Who keeps covenant and mercy: Because of who God is, and because of who they are (rebellious and wicked), they needed God to do the work of saving them from their enemies.
+The great, the mighty, and awesome God, who keeps covenant and mercy: Because of who God is, and because of who they were (rebellious and wicked), they needed God to do the work of saving them from their enemies.

 i.
-Israel, at this time, was not an independent nation – they were a province of the Empire of Persia and were under heavy Persian taxes and obligations.
-They ask God to deliver them once again from this oppression!
+In Nehemiah’s day, Israel was not an independent nation – they were a province of the Persian Empire and were under heavy taxes and obligations.
+Therefore they asked God to honor His covenant and to show His mercy, and to deliver them once again from this oppression.

 9. (38) Conclusion: a point of decision.